lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The FCN field MUST NOT contain all bits set to 1.

-If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

 The Fragment Payload of a SCHC Fragment with FCN equal to 0 (called an All-0 SCHC Fragment) MUST be distinguishable by size from a SCHC ACK REQ message (see {{ACKREQ}}) that has the same T, M and N values, even in the presence of padding.
 This is trivially achieved by having the Payload at least the size of an L2 Word.
 This is also naturally achieved if the SCHC Fragment Header is a multiple of L2 Words.